GuyArnan/retail-store-sample-app/README.md

   </strong>
 </div>

 This is a comprehensive Kubernetes project designed to teach students how to deploy a complete microservices application on a **kubeadm cluster**.
-The project covers cluster setup, infrastructure provisioning with Terraform, CI/CD pipelines, and manual deployment using Helm charts.
+The project covers cluster setup, infrastructure provisioning with Terraform, CI/CD pipelines, manual deployment using Helm charts, and automated GitOps-based deployment with ArgoCD.

 ## 📋 Project Overview